agentlang-ai/agentlang-docs/docs/language/kernel/identity.md

 }
 ```

-The fractl runtime may be asked to run some business-logic (like assigning some special permission to the new user),
+The Fractl runtime may be asked to run some business-logic (like assigning some special permission to the new user),
 after each successful signup-request.
 The application can provide this logic in a dataflow attached to the `:PostSignUp` event.

 ```clojure